All About Mortise and Tenon Joints

 The tenon, cut on the end of the mating piece, should be marked out to the same dimensions as the mortise, but cut a little “fat”, then pared down with a shoulder plane or wide chisel to fit the mortise exactly.

-The mortise-and-tenon joint is also commonly cut by machine.
+The mortise and tenon joint is also commonly cut by machine.

-Well-read woodworking author Charles H. Hayward claims in his book Woodwork Joints that the variations on the mortise-and-tenon joint would number into the hundreds.
+Well-read woodworking author Charles H. Hayward claims in his book Woodwork Joints that the variations on the mortise and tenon joint would number into the hundreds.

 I would divide the joint into two basic types: plain and haunched.
 The plain mortise-and-tenon joint has a tenon set back from the edges of the material.
 This setback, or ledge, is called a shoulder.
 The shoulders add strength to the construction and prevent wracking.
 They also cover up any flaw in the mortise.
 A mortise and tenon could have one, two, three, or four shoulders.
 This variation on the joint might be employed when a smaller, narrower member is set into a larger member, surface or panel.

 The haunched tenon has a short projection in place of a short end shoulder (a portion of the tenon is cut away).
 The haunch is often used to cover the end of the plow on frame-and-panel construction.
 Another reason for the haunch is to add strength and prevent the joint from twisting.